Do Americans Fuck Food Rather than Each Other?

 Here’s the list…The only other thing I can state is that these can all be finger foods.
 They should be finger foods.
 Now eat and get your mind into the gutter…this time it’s appropriate.
 Just remember to practice safe food.

 Yikes.
 I like a good meal as much as the next guy, but eating doesn’t rise to the level of sex in my mind.
-Yet another reason to believe sexual repression, especially the unusual, severe sexual repression one finds in Anglo America only throws other parts of the human psyche out of balance.
-Namely, the appetites of hungry, hungry hippos grazing the landscape from sea to shining sea.
+Yet another reason to believe sexual repression, especially the unusual, severe sexual repression one finds in Anglo America is disruptive to human psychology.

-Presto!
-The fattest nation in the history of the planet.
-And, on a related note, one of the least sexually gratified.
-Deny the id one of the most powerful human instincts, and watch people do strange things.
-Like eat until they literally develop diabetes and heart disease.
+Deny the id gratification of one of the most powerful human instincts, and watch people do strange things.
+Like eat until they literally develop morbid obesity, diabetes and heart disease.

 Help us grow by making a purchase from our Recommended Reading and Viewing page or our Politically Incorrect Apparel and Merchandise page or buy anything from Amazon using this link.
 You can also Sponsor The New Modern Man for as little as $1 a month.